 Diagonal Cut: Starting using the Optic Pocketknife as a weapon more often than usual and got adept as using it to deliver a finishing blow with a single strike.

 Killed Offscreen: Implied to have tried reversing his botched metamorphosis somehow after undoing a paradox that reset him to his first incarnation, and then rapidly shifting between all of his previous selves during an adventure involving a soap opera.
-But instead of it returning him to his Unknown incarnation at the end, it caused him to end up with a new body entirely.
+But instead of it returning him to his Unknown incarnation at the end, his experiment was ever so slightly off, resulting in him having a genetically unstable form.
+That malformed body immediately metamorphosized, which caused him to end up with a new body entirely.
+The concept of this metamorphosis posed to directors is often the bane of their existence, as there is much frustration on how it should be interpreted, and the effects it calls for are just too demanding for it to be shot on film without eradicating the series budget.

 The ninth Inspector was played by Mark Williams.Mark Williams revived the Inspector with sad humor and a genuine presence.
 Unfortunately, his obligations to the Harry Potter franchise cut his tenure to only one season.
 Williams also played the Inspector in a charity event with Daniel Radcliffe as his associate.
 Many fans were upset to learn that the combination was for the charity special only; however, most forgave the writers when the first episode introduced a new associate, Lily Taylor.The Ninth Inspector had a curious aversion to leather.The Ninth Inspector also traveled with Rory Williams.
 Rory's role ended when he learned how to cheat death and had to lose all of his memories as a consequence.
 Darvill would go on to play the exact same character on that Ripoff, with memory loss and cheating death skills fully intact.